jeff-bruemmer/clerk-default-checks/README.md

-# Clerk checks
+# Proserunner checks

-Checks for [Clerk](https://github.com/jeff-bruemmer/clerk) to perform on a text, Markdown, TEX, or Org file.
+Checks for [Proserunner](https://github.com/jeff-bruemmer/proserunner) to perform on a text, Markdown, TEX, or Org file.

 ## Checks